Joseph Gatt: Early life

-Accusations of sex crimes

-On April 6, 2022, Gatt was arrested by the LAPD for allegedly having sexually explicit chats with a minor online.

-The arrest came after the LAPD served him a search warrant and searched his Beverly Grove home.
-The search and subsequent arrest was made possible as the result of a felony warrant following the initial investigation by the LA Internet Crimes Against Children (ICAC) Task Force.

-He was released the same day on $5,000 bail.

 Career

-After graduating from drama school, Gatt's first film role was in Orpheus & Eurydice, playing opposite Oliver Reed in one of Reed's last films.
+After graduating from drama school, Gatt's first film role was in Orpheus & Eurydice (2000), playing opposite Oliver Reed in one of Reed's last films.
 He has performed in many musicals in London's West End and in national tours.

 Personal life

 Gatt lives in Los Angeles with Mercy Malick, his girlfriend, since around 2009.

+In February 2024, the Los Angeles Deputy District Attorney dismissed all charges against Gatt stemming from an arrest in April 2022 for allegedly having sexually explicit chats with a minor online.
+It was proven through forensic examination that the conversations had been fabricated by the then 16-year-old girl whom Gatt described as an "obsessed fan".
+In April 2024, Gatt filed a lawsuit against the Los Angeles District Attorney and former Deputy District Attorney for $40 million over false pedophile claims which severely damaged his reputation as an actor.